Mikuláš Galanda: Birth and education

-He was born in Mala Vieska near Turčianske Teplice.
+He was born in Malá Vieska near Turčianske Teplice.
 From 1914 to 1916 he studied at the Academy of Fine Arts in Budapest.
 In 1922 he enrolled in the Academy of Arts, Architecture and Design in Prague, where he studied under Prof. V. H. Brunner.
 From 1923 to 1927 he studied at the Academy of Fine Arts in Prague under August Brömse and Franz Thiele.

 Career

 From 1924 to 1926, Galanda was the first graphical editor for Dav magazine.
 He was given approval to teach drawing in 1928, and in that year in Prague he met Maria Boudova, whom he married in 1931.
 He moved to Bratislava in 1929 and started to teach at 1st girls' town school.